Skip to main content

 FAQs

 Formaldehyde is a common, naturally occurring Volatile Organic Compound (VOC), found in natural materials in very small, safe amounts.
 This includes trees and is therefore present in all wood products.
-No wood product can be ‘formaldehyde free’, however the level of formaldehyde can be controlled.
+No wood product can be ‘formaldehyde free’, however the level of formaldehyde emissions can be limited.

 Formaldehyde has long been used in MDF and similar wood-based panels as part of the resin binder system that holds wood fibres together.
 It delivers strength, durability, and cost-effectiveness, making MEDITE MDF one of the most versatile and machinable materials in joinery, cabinetry, and interior fit-outs.

-Within REACH, each person in the supply chain, that places that product on the market, is responsible for it meeting the requirements of REACH, when they sell it on.
+Within REACH, each operator in the supply chain, that places that product on the market, is responsible for it meeting the requirements of REACH, when the product is placed on the market.

-If you are a processor and adding a layer onto our MEDITE MDF board, which uses formaldehyde (e.g., wood veneer, laminate with UF resin, etc.), you will need to retest the board to make sure it meets the requirements of REACH.
+If you are a processor and adding a layer onto our MEDITE MDF board, which uses formaldehyde (e.g., wood veneer, laminate with UF resin, etc.), you will need to ensure the product meets the requirements of REACH.
 Clear guidance from the European Chemicals Agency (ECHA) can be found here.

-Within REACH, each person in the supply chain, that places that product on the market, is responsible for it meeting the requirements of REACH, when they sell it on.
+Within REACH, each operator in the supply chain, that places that product on the market, is responsible for it meeting the requirements of REACH, when the product is placed on the market.

-If you add paint that contains formaldehyde onto our MEDITE MDF panel, you will need to retest the board to make sure it meets the requirements of REACH.
+If you add paint that contains formaldehyde onto our MEDITE MDF panel, you will need to ensure the product meets the requirements of REACH.
 Clear guidance from the European Chemicals Agency (ECHA) can be found here.

 Please contact the paint manufacturer around the specific formaldehyde levels.

 MEDITE products are tested to EN 717-1 when measuring formaldehyde emissions.
-This testing standard will continue for E05 products, from the point of transition.
+This will continue for E05 products.

-EN 717-1 is recommended by the European Chemicals Agency (ECHA), as it was specifically developed for testing the emissions of wood-based panels and does not need additional testing to demonstrate compliance with formaldehyde standards (i.e., EN 16516).
+EN 717-1 is the recommended test method by the European Chemicals Agency (ECHA), as it was specifically developed for testing the emissions of wood-based panels and does not need additional testing to demonstrate compliance with formaldehyde standards (i.e., EN 16516).
 You can find more information about the ECHA guidance here.

 EN 717-1 tests formaldehyde emissions over the period of 28 days through a chamber method.
 It is the recommended test for formaldehyde emissions and is used for all MEDITE products when testing emissions.

-Emissions certificates will continue to be available upon request.
-These certificates can be passed down the supply chain if the board has not been altered with a layer that will affect its formaldehyde content.
+Emissions test reports will continue to be available upon request.
+These reports can be passed down the supply chain if the board has not been altered with a layer that will affect its formaldehyde content.

 The following MEDITE MDF products are manufactured using No Added Formaldehyde MDI resin, which already meets the new REACH limit: